Stratifications in good reductions of Shimura varieties of abelian type: Introduction

-Let $W$ be the (absolute) Weyl group of $G$, and we have a certain subset ${}^JW\subset W$ defined by $\{\mu\}$ equipped with a partial order $\preceq$, cf. \ref{subsection group EO}.
-The parametrizing set of the Ekedahl-Oort stratification is the set ${}^JW$, which classifies isomorphism classes of $G$-zips (or ``$F$-zips with $G$-structure'') associated to points in $\ES_0=\ES_{K_pK^p,0}(G,X)$.
+Let $W=W_G$ be the (absolute) Weyl group of $G$, and we have a certain subset ${}^JW\subset W$ defined by $\{\mu\}$ equipped with a partial order $\preceq$, cf. \ref{subsection group EO}.
+The parametrizing set of the Ekedahl-Oort stratification is the set ${}^JW$, which classifies isomorphism classes of $G$-zips (or ``$F$-zips with $G$-structure'') associated to (geometric) points in $\ES_0=\ES_{K_pK^p,0}(G,X)$.
 In the classical Siegel case, ${}^JW$ classifies the $p$-torsions of the polarized abelian varieties attached to points on the special fiber.
-The basic properties of the Ekedahl-Oort stratification are as follows (cf. Theorem \ref{Th EO abelian type}). \begin{introth} \begin{enumerate} \item Each Ekedahl-Oort stratum $\ES_0^w$ is a non-empty, equi-dimensional locally closed subscheme of $\ES_{0}$.
-Moreover, $\overline{\ES_0^w}$, the closure of $\ES_0^w$, is the union of strata $\ES_0^{w'}$ with $w'\preceq w$. \item For $w\in {}^JW$, the dimension of $\ES_0^w$ is $l(w)$, the length of $w$. \item Each stratum $\ES_0^w$ is smooth and quasi-affine. \end{enumerate} \end{introth} We remark that the non-emptiness is due to Viehmann-Wedhorn in the PEL type case (cf. \cite{VW}), and Chia-Fu Yu in the Hodge type case (cf. \cite{Yu}).
+The basic properties of the Ekedahl-Oort stratification are as follows (cf. Theorem \ref{Th EO abelian type}). \begin{introth} \begin{enumerate} \item Each Ekedahl-Oort stratum $\ES_0^w$ is an equi-dimensional locally closed subscheme of $\ES_{0}$.
+Moreover, $\overline{\ES_0^w}$, the closure of $\ES_0^w$, is the union of strata $\ES_0^{w'}$ with $w'\preceq w$. \item For $w\in {}^JW$, $\ES_0^w$ is of dimension of $l(w)$, the length of $w$, if non-empty.
+Moreover, each $\ES_0^w$ is non-empty if $p>2$. \item Each stratum $\ES_0^w$ is smooth and quasi-affine. \end{enumerate} \end{introth} We remark that the non-emptiness is due to Viehmann-Wedhorn in the PEL type case (\cite{VW}), and Chia-Fu Yu in the Hodge type case (\cite{Yu}).
 In the projective Hodge type case, Koskivirta proved the non-emptiness independently, cf. \cite{Kosk}.
-The other statements in the PEL type case are due to Viehmann-Wedhorn (cf. \cite{VW}).
-In the Hodge type case, the quasi-affiness is due to Goldring-Koskivirta (cf. \cite{Hasse invariants}), and the closure relation and dimension formula are due to the second author (cf. \cite{EOZ}).
+We also reamrk that the non-emptiness here (as well as in Theorem C) relies on \cite{LRKisin} Proposition 1.4.4, where $p>2$ has to be assumed.
+The other statements in the PEL type case are due to Viehmann-Wedhorn (\cite{VW}).
+In the Hodge type case, the quasi-affiness is due to Goldring-Koskivirta (\cite{Hasse invariants}), and the closure relation and dimension formula are due to the second author (\cite{EOZ}).\\